Browse our frequently asked questions

 What happens if I let go of the rock?
 Will I fall and hurt myself?

 No. As you climb, you are tied to a rope and your guide pulls the rope, keeping it taut with the help of climbing equipment.
-If you let go of the rock, you will descend a little bit as the rope is elastic and will stretch with your weight, however, this is minimal and there is no shock of impact
+If you let go of the rock, you will descend a little bit as the rope is elastic and will stretch with your weight, however, this is minimal

 Do I need to be very fit?

 You don't need to be exceptionally fit, as our guides will lead you at a pace that is suitable for you.
 You will be able to stop and take a break whenever you like.
 Keep in mind, however, that most of our hikes are quite demanding.
 If you are very much out of shape, you may find that you need to stop every few meters, which might not be a lot of fun.
-Read carefully the description of the hike you are interested in and compare the demands of the hike to what you regulary practice as part of your lifestyle
+Read carefully the description of the hike you are interested in and compare the demands of the hike to what you regulary practice as a part of your lifestyle

 Can my child participate as well?

 In general, children over 7 years of age can participate in our hikes.
-Read carefully the description of the hike you are interested in and compare the demands of the hike to what your child has already done or regulary practices as part of their lifestyle.
+Read carefully the description of the hike you are interested in and compare the demands of the hike to what your child has already done or regulary practices as a part of their lifestyle.
 If you need help in assessing your child's preparedness, reach out to us

 Did not find the answer to your question?